 The ukulele is fast becoming a mainstream instrument.
 It’s not quite up to the status of the piano or the guitar, but it’s getting there.
 Things have not always been as optimistic for this diminutive instrument.
 So how did we get here?
-We take you through the Ukulele’s rise to stardom(ish).
+We take you on a brief trip through ukulele history.

 In the Beginning